lbarker/palekai.org/_posts/2023-08-28-PechoRock.md

 <h3>Raffle</h3>

-We have tons of great prizes including: An outrigger paddle, cool gear, hotel stays, wine, and more.
+We have tons of great prizes including: An outrigger paddle, cool gear, hotel stays, wine and complimentary wine tastings, gift certifcates, Warriors tickets, artwork, and more.
 PKO cannot store or ship your prizes.
 If you must leave before the prizes are announced, please designate a friend or family member to collect your booty.
 Unclaimed prizes will be re-raffled.<br><br>
 <p class="tab0">